technologiestiftung/traffic-exhibit/README.md

 1. **Start the service**: The `traffic-exhibit.service` runs in the background, processing Telraam data and starting the development server
 2. **Start hourly data processing**: Automatically begins processing data every hour in the background
 3. **Open logs terminal**: A terminal window titled "Traffic Exhibit Logs" automatically opens on the desktop showing live service logs
-4. **Launch browser**: The application opens in your default browser at http://localhost:5173
+4. **Launch browser**: The application opens in chromium browser in kiosk mode at http://localhost:5173

 ### Management Commands